Elizabeth Jolley: Life

 Jolley was born in Birmingham, England as Monica Elizabeth Knight, to an English father and Austrian-born mother who was the daughter of a high ranking Railways official.
 She grew up in the Black Country in the English industrial Midlands.
 She was educated privately until age 11, when she was sent to Sibford School, a Quaker boarding school near Banbury in Oxfordshire which she attended from 1934 to 1940.

 At 17 she began training as an orthopaedic nurse in London and later in Surrey.
 She began an affair with one of her patients, Leonard Jolley (1914–1994), and subsequently became pregnant.
 Leonard Jolley was already married to Joyce Jolley, who was also pregnant.
 Elizabeth moved in with the Jolleys, and her daughter Sarah was born five weeks before the birth of Susan Jolley, the child of Leonard and Joyce.

 Elizabeth and Leonard subsequently emigrated to Australia in 1959 after they had married.
-They eventually had three children and Leonard was appointed chief librarian at the Reid Library at the University of Western Australia, a job he held from 1960–1979.
+They eventually had three children and Leonard was appointed chief librarian at the Reid Library at the University of Western Australia, a job he held from 1960 to 1979.
 Leonard told his family in England that it was Joyce and Susan with whom he had moved to Australia.
 For several years, Elizabeth wrote letters purportedly from Joyce and Susan to Leonard's British relatives.
 Leonard eventually asked his former wife to tell their daughter Susan that he had died.

 Elizabeth and Leonard lived in the riverside Perth suburb of Claremont.
 In 1970 they also bought a small orchard in Wooroloo, a town in the Darling Ranges approximately 60 kilometres inland from Perth.